Olympics 2021: How, When To Watch USWNT In Quest For Fifth Gold Medal

 After the group stage, if the U.S. advance as expected, the knockout stage begins.
 The path to a gold medal could go a couple of different routes.
 If the Americans win their group, they would face one of the third place teams from either Group E or F.

 If they finish as runner up, they would face the winner of Group F which features the Netherlands (4th), Brazil (7th) and China (15th).
-And, in a worst case scenario, they could finish third in Group G and, depending on how the tiebreakers fall, get through to the knockout stage and face the winner of Group E which has England (6th), Canada (8th) and Japan (10th).MORE NEWS: Discover DFW: Asia Times Square
+And, in a worst case scenario, they could finish third in Group G and, depending on how the tiebreakers fall, get through to the knockout stage and face the winner of Group E which has England (6th), Canada (8th) and Japan (10th).MORE NEWS: Watchdog Groups Join Democrats To Pressure Majority Leader Schumer To Act On Voting Bill

 The Americans enter the tournament as favorites (+100) to win the tournament.